01 of 08

 Other Events: Scottish Christmas Walk

-While you’re in the area of the District of Columbia for the holidays, you might as well check out some of the other Christmas-themed attractions and events happening in the month of December, which kicks off with the Annual Scottish Christmas Walk Weekend on December 1 and 2, 2017.
+While you’re in the area of the District of Columbia for the holidays, you might as well check out some of the other Christmas-themed attractions and events happening in the month of December, which kicks off with the Annual Scottish Christmas Walk Weekend on November 30 and December 1.

 Proceeds from the weekend benefit the Campagna Center’s core programs, which offer assistance to children and families through preschool programs, guidance through high school, and English Language Learning for adults.